a-b-street/docs/book/src/howto/new_city.md

     [Osmosis format](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format)
     required by osmconvert.
 This tool writes one file per feature in the input, so you'd then
-    `mv boundary0.poly importer/config/your_city/region_name.poly`, repeating if
+    `mv boundary0.poly importer/config/xy/your_city/region_name.poly`, repeating
-    you drew multiple polygons.
+    if you drew multiple polygons.

-5. Copy `importer/config/tel_aviv/cfg.json` to
+5. Copy `importer/config/il/tel_aviv/cfg.json` to
-    `importer/config/your_city/cfg.json` and edit this file.
+    `importer/config/xy/your_city/cfg.json` and edit this file.
 See
     [here](https://github.com/a-b-street/abstreet/blob/master/importer/src/generic.rs)
     for details on the different fields.
 The defaults are a reasonable start;
     the only thing you need to change is `osm_url`.

-6. Run it: `./import.sh --city=your_city --raw --map`
+6. Run it: `./import.sh --city=xy/your_city --raw --map`

 7. Update `.gitignore`, following `tel_aviv` as an example.
 Keep sorted!